Search results for:

 This easy to setup plugin will optimize/compress any images you upload to your site to significantly reduce their size.
-Image loading is one of the primary reasons that will slow your page load, so shrinking images should have an immediate impact on your load time.
-Depending on your amount of images, it can take a few hours for the entire operation to complete.
+Image loading is one of the primary reasons that will slow your page load, so shrinking images should immediately impact your load time.
+Depending on your images, it can take a few hours for the entire operation to complete.

-If you see warnings on GTMetrix afterwards about “Serving Scaled Images”, try running the following plugin to force regenerate all the thumbnail images for the site (this will work in conjunction with EWWW to optimize as they regenerate):
+If you see warnings on GTMetrix afterward about "Serving Scaled Images," try running the following plugin to force regenerate all the thumbnail images for the site (this will work in conjunction with EWWW to optimize as they regenerate):

-The two of these plugins together are very powerful and will be a great help to reduce image size.
+The two of these plugins together are very powerful and will help reduce image size.

-You’ve likely heard about caching, and this will be among the most important steps you perform for your new WordPress site.
-Our recommendation is W3 Total Cache, which gives more control and flexibility than the other popular caching plugins, and it’s totally free.
-WP Super Cache is another option, with less configuration options and a quicker setup, but in most tests W3 performs better if setup properly, and there are an abundance of guides online to help with this.
-If you find W3 Total Cache too confusing, WP Super Cache is a simpler option to help you achieve the similar results.
+You've likely heard about caching, and this will be among the most important steps you perform for your new WordPress site.
+Our recommendation is W3 Total Cache, which gives more control and flexibility than the other popular caching plugins, and it's totally free.
+WP Super Cache is another option, with fewer configuration options and a quicker setup.
+Still, in most tests, W3 performs better if set up properly, and there is an abundance of guides online to help with this.
+If you find W3 Total Cache too confusing, WP Super Cache is a simpler option to help you achieve similar results.